-The truth is that fine white sand in your USB port equals an expensive repairs bill.
+The truth is that fine white sand in your USB port equals an expensive repair bill.
 And that, contrary to popular belief, working outside the office doesn’t necessarily offer the stress-free lifestyle that many might imagine.

 No!
-It’s really important that before starting work that you have a morning ritual.
+It’s really important that before starting work you have a morning ritual.
 In my case, I get up, have breakfast, and take my dog for a walk.
 If you just roll out of bed and open your laptop, you’re not going to be mentally alert.

 Working remotely is usually a privilege for freelancers.
 Do you think it’s going to be the norm for regularly employed people in 10 years’ time?

 Not in 10 years’ time, nor in a 100.
 Some jobs are impossible to do remotely.
-But anything related to communications, like marketing and journalism, sure, these people could be all working remotely by proxy one day in the near future.
+But anything related to communications, like marketing and journalism, sure, these people could all be working remotely by proxy one day in the near future.

 Does working remotely mean having a stress-free life?

 Not really, to be honest.
 Maybe there are companies out there where the workload is lighter, but with my profession, the stress levels are about the same – if not a little higher because you have to consistently make your work visible to your team and show them you’re actually doing the job

 Some people argue that if you work remotely, the quality of your work goes down.
 Do you think this is true?

 It depends on the person!
 In general, people working remotely have an extra responsibility to ensure the quality of their work is always made visible to others and therefore maintain the “privilege” that has been accorded to them.
 They also know that if they can’t keep up, there will be consequences.